sv-data-projects/waste-report-graphics/readme.md

 - **Victorian recovered waste export map:** Customisation of the country to country links can be made via the source data table ('exportWasteData').
 This allows for the curved links to be adjusted by country, and for the 'path endpoint' to be adjusted
 - **Victorian waste flow (sankey) diagram:** The sankey layout is customised within using hte data fields of 'level' and 'sourceKey' (and filtered by the field 'sankey') in the source data table ('wasteByMaterialFlow').
 These layout configurations reasonably complex and adjustments are likely to require some code changes.

-## Interactive waste report graphics
-Section TBA: this will cover any animation or customised interaction options for web-first graphics (currently being considered)